rpn1966/platotheory2026/_pages/programme.md

 - 15:45-15:50   **Closing remarks**

+---
 # Posters
+---

+The poster session will be held on Monday 9th September from 16:50 - 18:00.
+Room TBC.

 - **Binding environments of precursors to complex organic molecules in protoplanetary disks: a computational study** - Aneesa Ahmad